 5. Dairy Products

 Dairy products are rich source of protein, fat and carbohydrates.
-They also provide us calcium for healthy bones and teeth, magnesium for muscle function, zinc for immune function and folate for growth of healthy cells, whereas vitamin D functions to maintain calcium and phosphorous levels in the body.
-Consume milk, soymilk and low-fat cottage cheese to energize you and keep up an ideal weight.
+They also provide us calcium for healthy bones and teeth, magnesium for muscle function, zinc for immune function and folate for growth of healthy cells; whereas vitamin D functions to maintain calcium and phosphorous levels in the body.
+Consume milk, soymilk and low-fat cottage cheese to keep you energized, and to maintain an ideal weight.

-Rich in omega oil, nuts are rich source of vitamin E. Grab a bag of nuts and keep it in your bag or near you so that when you reach for a handful in every couple of hours you come across almonds, walnuts, hazelnuts and flax seeds to fill up your appetite and not those chips and chocolates.
+Rich in omega oil, nuts are rich source of vitamin E. Grab a bag of nuts and keep it in your bag, or near you so that when you reach for a handful you'll come across almonds, walnuts, hazelnuts and flax seeds every few hours; and effectively, healthily satisfy your appetite, and not those chips and chocolates.
 Snack on nuts and seeds to boost your energy while avoiding low energy foods.

 7. Eggs for Energy

-Another protein packed energy boosters are eggs.
-You can preserve boiled eggs in the refrigerator and eat them when you feel the need of a quick energy fix.
-You can also add hard-boiled egg to the salad for a delicious snack treat.
-It is also great for an on-the-go morning.
+Eggs contain enough nutrients and vital proteins to quite literally cultivate life from within a porcelain shell!
+You can preserve boiled eggs in the refrigerator and eat them when you feel the need for a quick energy fix.
+You can also add hard-boiled eggs to your next salad for a delicious protein boost.
+It is also great for an on-the-go, rushed kind of morning.

-Layoff can be stressful and depressing.
-Your healthy diet may go astray and you might also gain weight due to extended inactivity.
-But with these nutritious foods you can always maintain an optimum health, lay off those extra pounds and energize yourself with these revitalizing foods.comments powered by Disqus
+We get it: layoffs are stressful and depressing times in anyone's life.
+Your healthy diet may go astray, and you might also gain weight due to extended inactivity; but with these nutritious foods you can always maintain an optimum health, stave off those extra pounds, and energize yourself to tackle the great big bold world yet another day.